pengsl-lab/MultiDRP/README.md

-# DeepDRP
+# MultiDRP
-DeepDRP is a multi-view deep neural network for joint learning chemical and biological relationships to improve anticancer drug response prediction.
-DeepDRP can integrate the internal correlations of features and external relationships of biomedical entities by proposing a multi-view attention-based deep learning framework, thus improving the performance of anticancer drug response prediction.
+MultiDRP is a multi-view deep neural network for joint learning chemical and biological relationships to improve anticancer drug response prediction.
+MultiDRP can integrate the internal correlations of features and external relationships of biomedical entities by proposing a multi-view attention-based deep learning framework, thus improving the performance of anticancer drug response prediction.

 # Data directory
 In PRISM dataset, we provide drug data (i.e., physicochemical properties and molecular fingerprint), cell line data (i.e., gene expression profiles and copy number variation profiles), and all known drug response data.

 # Requirements
-DeepDRP is tested to work under:
+MultiDRP is tested to work under:
 * Python 3.6
 * torch 1.5.0
 * numpy 1.19.1